markshuttle/rethinkdb-snap/README.md

 # rethinkdb-snap

-This is an 'external' snap of RethinkDB 2.3.5.
+This is an 'external' snap of RethinkDB 2.3.5, meaning it downloads the source and builds it.
+If the snap proves useful I can rework the snap as a PR for RethinkDB itself, enablind snaps to be published automatically to the edge channel in the store from Travis hooks.

 ## Building

+On Ubuntu 16.04 LTS with snapcraft installed ('sudo apt install snapcraft'):

 ```
   git clone https://github.com/markshuttle/rethinkdb-snap